 We ensure that our knowledge reaches the public, stakeholders, and public authorities so that the information comes to good use wherever it is needed.

-We regulate fishing and develop guidelines for how marine environments and streams may be used, for example for both wind and water power.
+We regulate fishing and develop guidelines for how marine environments and streams may be used, for example for both wind- and hydropower.
 We prepare reports about both social and environmental economics.

 Interest in how marine resources can be used is constantly increasing.
 Our agency has been commissioned to establish Sweden's marine spatial planning, the physical planning of the marine environment.
 Through our knowledge and plans, we will prevent conflicts over marine resources.
 If conflicts do arise, we are here to help to solve them.